PyPSA/PyPSA/doc/import_export.rst

 netCDF files take up less space than CSV files and are faster to load.

+netCDF is also preferred over HDF5 because netCDF is structured more cleanly, is easier to use from other programming languages, can limit float precision to save space and supports lazy loading.

 Both static and series attributes of components are exported, but only if they have non-default values.